Do Aligners Really Work for Teeth Straightening?

 - Clear Aligners vs. Braces

-- Am I a Candidate?
+- Am I A Candidate?

-Clear aligners straighten your teeth and help improve your smile.
+Clear aligners straighten your teeth and improve your smile.
 Instead of using brackets and wires, this type of orthodontics uses virtually invisible plastic trays to gradually move your teeth into position.

 - Open bite

-Benefits of Aligners for Straightening
+Benefits of Aligners for Teeth Straightening

 - Virtually invisible treatment, fixing crooked teeth with greater aesthetic appeal than braces